Skip to main content

 Select Programme(s):

-Mode of Delivery: The content will be delivered through lectures, guest lectures, individual and group presentations
+Mode of Delivery: The course will be delivered through lectures, field work, group exercise and presentations.

 Course Code: